I Bought A 260,000-Mile 'Holy Grail' Jeep Grand Cherokee Sight Unseen From The Middle Of Nowhere. Getting It Home Nearly Broke Me

 But in my excitement, I had neglected my friend, Brandon.
 He was in a bad state, as I’d soon find out once we arrived in Denver.
 It all happened right inside of this bar:

-I had arranged to meet with some readers at a bar called the Kentucky Inn at 10:45 p.m., as meeting fellow car enthusiasts truly is the greatest joy of this job.
-Upon arrival, I sat at the bar with some readers and Brandon, who after about five minutes, got up and walked towards the rear of the bar, presumably to the bathroom.
+After returning the truck to its owner, I arranged to meet with some readers at a bar called the Kentucky Inn at 10:45 p.m., as meeting fellow car enthusiasts truly is the greatest joy of this job.
+Upon arrival, I sat at the bar with readers and Brandon, who after about five minutes, got up and walked towards the rear of the bar, presumably to the bathroom.

-I chatted with readers about cars for 10 minutes, then 20 minutes, then 30, but Brandon didn’t return.
+I chatted with Jalops about cars for 10 minutes, then 20 minutes, then 30, but Brandon didn’t return.
 Realizing that even the slimiest of digestive issues shouldn’t take this long, I excused myself from the group and walked toward the back of the bar only to find Brandon by himself in a corner, slumped down in a chair sitting a mysterious pool of some kind of shiny, metallic liquid.

 Brandon wasn’t asleep; he appeared to be on the phone, struggling to find a hotel, and just generally struggling to exist.
 Slowly, he looked up at me, and the hollowness in his eyes made clear to me what that liquid was: It was his spirits.
 They had escaped him after the unbearably boring Spirit airlines flight, the drive over the mountains in the random reader’s old pickup, the arduous 12-hour wrenching session, the shitty argument at the motel at 4 a.m., the five hours of sleep, and the four-hour drive in the dark back over the mountains to Denver.
-It had all added up, and it was just too much.
+It had all added up, and it had just been too much.

 “I think I’m going to fly home.
 I can’t take this anymore,” he mumbled as he remained slouched in the corner.
-At this point, I told him we were leaving, I bid adieu to my new friends at the bar, and I found us nice-ish hotel, where we got a solid 8+ hours of sleep.
+At this point, I told him we were leaving, bid adieu to my new friends at the bar, and found us a nice-ish hotel where we got a solid 8+ hours of sleep.

 Driving The Holy Grail 1,300 Miles Back To Michigan